Sultanrama11/Analyzing-Risk-Factors-for-Heart-Disease-Insights-from-Health-Data/README.md

 Relationship between physical activity and heart disease Proportion of heart disease cases among smokers
 # Recommendations
-I
-nsights from this project suggest the following actions:
+Insights from this project suggest the following actions:

 Smoking cessation and promotion of active lifestyles Education on diabetes management and its link to heart health